Azure Miles Records ~ The Music of Michael Robinson

 Having decided to make music composition my life path in my early twenties, after about five years of focusing on saxophone improvisation, I feel fortunate that a series of seemingly random events led me to choose pure computer-performed music as my medium of choice, and Indian ragas for the musical form I use as a basis for composition.
 Prior to using ragas, my compositions were based on a variety of musical forms.
 Much of this earlier music is found on the Azure Miles 2000 and 1000 CD series.
 Compositions based on ragas make up the 3000 and 4000 series.

-Since I compose directly for the meruvina, and program it to perform my compositions in real time, I am creating both the composition, and the performance.
+Since I compose directly for the meruvina, which may be thought of as an umbrella term or name, and program it to perform my compositions in real time, I am creating both the composition, and the performance.
 This makes me the composer and performer at once, and that is the reason for the word "coalesce" in the title.

 None other than Shivkumar Sharma, India's legendary master of the santoor, explained to me during our two interviews how ragas originated thousands of years ago as a form of meditation and prayer; a method of looking inward through the miracle of sound.
 And this was not an entertainment for any audience.
 Rather, the music was sung, or played in solitary fashion, frequently outdoors, and in a forest.